-- 3.1 Under Division 9.2, section 9.18 of the Act, each insurer must prepare and deliver to the Authority a Motor Accident Business Plan (business plan) as soon as practicable after it is requested to do so by the Authority. - 3.2 Insurers are to prepare and deliver to the Authority a business plan within the timeframe provided by the conditions of their license.
-Insurers are also to prepare and deliver a revised business plan before implementing any significant change to the conduct of their third-party insurance business (including but not limited to strategy in respect of claims-handling, pricing or product distribution). - 3.3 If the insurer operates more than one third-party insurance business (for example, the insurer issues third-party policies under multiple brands), then the insurer must prepare and deliver a business plan covering all of the third-party insurance businesses and any business associated with third-party policies of the insurer either in a single business plan (highlighting where the practices of the businesses/brands differ from one another) or separate business plans for each.
-Insurers must clearly indicate in the business plan how all brands including colabelling or white labelling arrangements meet the license conditions. - 3.4 A business plan prepared by a licensed insurer under section 9.18 must include a complete description of the manner in which the third-party insurance business is to be conducted (including, but not limited to, claims-handling, management, expenses and systems).
-This includes: - (a) details of the structure and operations of the third-party insurance business and any plans for change within the next 12 months in line with Schedule 3A below - (b) a demonstration of how the insurer's conduct, culture and appetite for risk meets the needs of customers, the objects of the Act and the Authority's Customer Service Conduct Principles, in line with Schedule 3B below - (c) a letter from the board of directors of the insurer to the Authority (whether signed by the directors, or on behalf of the directors by an officer authorised to sign on their behalf) confirming present and continuing compliance with Australian Prudential Regulation Authority's (APRA) Prudential Standard CPS 232 or, if replaced, with the APRA prudential standard addressing business continuity management by authorised general insurers, including the development and maintenance of a business continuity plan. - 3.5 The Authority may require further details by notice in writing in order to clarify the business plan.
-Insurers may be required by notice in writing to provide the Authority with reports on any aspect of their market practice and their compliance with these Guidelines, in a format and timeframe determined by the Authority. - 3.6 Insurers must, on request from the Authority, submit copies of their customer communication templates, including third-party certificates and customer information packs. - 3.7 When requested by the Authority, insurers must submit scripts, training manuals and other supporting tools used by sales staff for review and approval.
-Each insurer must, on request from the Authority, provide other documents related to third-party policies.
+- 3.1 Under Division 9.2, section 9.18 of the Act, each insurer must prepare and deliver to the Authority a Motor Accident Business Plan (business plan) as soon as practicable after it is requested to do so by the Authority. - 3.2 Insurers are to prepare and deliver to the Authority a business plan on, or not more than 30 days after, each anniversary of the grant of their licence.
+Insurers are also to prepare and deliver a revised business plan before implementing any significant change to the conduct of their third-party insurance business (including but not limited to strategy in respect of claims handling, pricing or product distribution). - 3.3 If the insurer operates more than one third-party insurance business (for example, the insurer issues third-party policies under multiple brands), then the insurer must prepare and deliver a business plan covering all of the third-party insurance businesses and any business associated with third-party policies of the insurer either in a single business plan (highlighting where the practices of the businesses/brands differ from one another) or separate business plans for each. - 3.4 A business plan prepared by a licensed insurer under section 9.18 must include: - (a) a complete description of the manner in which the third-party business is to be conducted (including but not limited to claims handling, management, expenses and systems).
+The description must: - include the structure and operating methods for each distribution channel and any plans for change within the next 12 months - demonstrate how the insurer's conduct, culture and appetite for risk in the business satisfies the principles and objectives of insurance, benefits and support under the Act and in these Guidelines.
+Culture and appetite for risk is not limited to Schedule 3A - (b) a letter from the board of directors of the insurer to the Authority (whether signed by the directors, or on behalf of the directors by an officer authorised to sign on their behalf) confirming present and continuing compliance with Australian Prudential Regulation Authority's (APRA) Prudential Standard CPS 232 or, if replaced, with the APRA prudential standard addressing business continuity management by authorised general insurers, including the development and maintenance of a business continuity plan. - 3.5 The Authority may require further details by notice in writing in order to clarify the business plan.
+Insurers may be required by notice in writing to provide the Authority with reports on any aspect of their market practice and their compliance with these Guidelines, in a format and timeframe determined by the Authority. - 3.6 Insurers must notify the Authority of any breach of these Guidelines. - 3.7 Insurers must, on request from the Authority, submit copies of their customer communication templates, including third party certificates and customer information packs.

-3.8 Insurers must amend any document submitted to the Authority if required to do so by the Authority.
+- 3.8 When requested by the Authority, insurers must submit scripts, training manuals and other supporting tools used by sales staff for review and approval.
+Each insurer must, on request from the Authority, provide other documents related to third-party policies. - 3.9 Insurers must amend any document submitted to the Authority if required to do so by the Authority.

-Schedule 3A: Operational requirements for insurers
+Schedule 3A: Culture requirements for insurers